13.01.2021

 There are a number of ways you can clean your curry-stained white shirt in case you’ve run out of Ariel at home and need to act fast.
 Do note that the following advice is only applicable for white clothes, and that if you want the best cleaning result, using laundry detergent is always your best option.

-- Alcohol Just simply spot-treat the stain with alcohol, then take a soft sponge and rub it on the fabric to remove the yellow stain.
+Simply spot-treat the stain with alcohol, then take a soft sponge, and rub it on the fabric to remove the yellow stain.

-- Glycerine First, remove any excess stains from the garment with a spoon or a dull knife, then blot the stain very gently with the towel to get rid of the remaining stain.
-After this, apply some glycerine on the spot, dab it lightly with your fingers, and leave it to soak for around an hour and go to the store to buy a pack of Ariel.
+First, remove any excess curry or turmeric from the garment with a spoon or a dull knife, then blot the stain very gently with a towel to get rid of the remaining residue.
+After this, apply some glycerine on the spot, dab it lightly with your fingers, and leave it to soak for around an hour, while you go to the store to buy a pack of Ariel.
 When the time is up, rinse the stained area under cold running water to clear away the glycerine.
 Finally, you can wash the clothing at the highest safe temperature as indicated on your garment’s fabric care label, then just dry the piece outside.

 FAQs on how to remove turmeric (haldi) and curry stains